-Ten percent of the purchase money when the property is sold, the talance of ope-third when sale is confirmed and deed delivered; one-third in six months and one third in one year from confirmation of sale.
-Deferred payments to bear interest and to be secured by judgment bond and mortgage on the premises.
+Ten percent of the purchase money when the property is sold, the talance of ope-third when sold is confirmed and deed delivered; one third in six months and one third in one year from confirmation of sale.
+Deferred payments to bear confirmation of sale.
+Deferred payments to bear plerest and to be secured by judgment bond and D. W. MARTIN,

-D W. MARTIN.

-Assignee of Rose McGOUGH, ET VIR
+Assignee of Rose McGOUGH, ET VIR.

 Portage, Pa., March 30, 1896.

-3 3t.
+3 31.